Deryn E. Fogg

 2006-09 NSERC Strategic: "Biomimetic Materials for Tissue Eng."
 (PI M. Griffith), $362,572

 2004 CFI “Accelerated Discovery of Advanced Catalysts” (PI A. Sayari), $19,301,758.
-My role included responsibility for the homogeneous catalysis section ($10M), integrating all sections in the final version, presenting the proposal to the expert committee, and leading the proposal defense.
+Role: Lead, homogeneous catalysis ($10M), final version, proposal defense.

 2004-08 CFI Infrastructure Fund (PI), $187,091